Lavarus Giles

-Lavarus Lakeith Giles (born February 15, 1986 in Benoit, Mississippi) is a professional American and Canadian football running back who is currently a free agent.
-He most recently played for the Saskatchewan Roughriders.
+Lavarus Lakeith Giles (born February 15, 1986) is an American former professional football running back who played for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 He was signed by the Jacksonville Jaguars as an undrafted free agent in 2008.
 He played college football at Jackson State.

-Giles has also been a member of the St. Louis Rams, Calgary Stampeders, New Orleans Saints and Winnipeg Blue Bombers.
+Giles was also a member of the St. Louis Rams, Calgary Stampeders, New Orleans Saints, and Saskatchewan Roughriders.

+As of 2025, Giles is a Police Officer with the Evansville Police Department.

-Early years
+Early life

 Giles ran track at Ray Brooks High School, finishing 1st in the state in the 100 meter dash and 2nd in the 200-meter dash.
 He also played basketball where he led his team to a state championship.